Fair is Not Always Equal: Understanding Asset & Debt Division During Your Ohio Divorce

 Marital vs. Separate Property: Understanding the Divide

-• Income from separate property: Any income generated from your separate property (e.g., rental income from a pre-marital house) remains separate property.
+• Income from separate property: Any income generated directly from your separate property (e.g., rental income from a pre-marital house) remains separate property.

 • Personal injury awards: Compensation you receive for physical or emotional injuries is typically considered separate property.